MatrInv/ImageProc/README.md

 ## Execution

-In order to run the executable, make the file executable.
+To run the executable, make the file executable.

 	chmod +x ImageProc #in linux

-And use this command :
+And then use this command :

 	ImageProc <path-to-an-image> <operation>